w3c/webextensions/proposals/split_tabs_proposal.md

 ### Behavior

-If a tab isn’t currently in a Split View, the splitId will be -1, otherwise it will have a unique value that represents the Split View.
+If a tab isn’t currently in a Split View, the splitViewId` will be -1, otherwise it will have a unique value that represents the Split View.
 All tabs in the Split View will have the same identifier.